robinkraft/web-mapping/finalproject.md

 ### Structure
 You can go wild with structure so long as you tell a good story with your map(s) and include a "how I did it" section.
 But here's one way you could structure it:

-**The story**
+**The story** - context for the reader
-1. What are you writing about?
+1. What are you writing about and mapping?
 Why does it matter?
 What are you trying to analyze?
 2. Who would be interested in this?
 3. How do your maps explain/illustrate whatever you're trying to get across to your audience?
 4. What conclusions can we draw from your analysis and map?